 Type Name Description seL4_CPtr seL4_Word src sender The capability to be invoked.
-The badge of the endpoint capability that was invoked by the sender is written to this address.
-This parameter is ignored if NULL.
+The address to write sender information to.
+The sender information is the badge of the endpoint capability that was invoked by the sender, or the notification word of the notification object that was signalled.
+This param- eter is ignored if NULL.

-Return value: A seL4_MessageInfo_t structure as described in Section 4.1.
+Return value: A seL4\MessageInfo\t structure as described in Section 4.1.

-9.2.3 Call
+10.2.3 Call